raspberrypilearning/introduction-to-processing/worksheet.md

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and respond to inputs.
 In this section, you'll create motion and listen to input from the mouse.

 In order to create interactivity, you'll need to define two special functions, `setup` and `draw`.
 The code you write in the `setup` function is only executed once.
 The code you write in the `draw` function is executed over and over again until you terminate the sketch.
+This is how it will look.

 ```java
 void setup() {